 Table 4.1.
-COVID-19 antiviral treatment options for consideratio n by clinicians -- -----------------
+COVID-19 antiviral treatment options for consideration by clinicians

-(100 mg), of 14 days has been proposed. darunavir/cobicistat (darunavir plus ritonavir) 1 capsule darunavir + 1 capsule ritonavir daily (800/150 mg)) for 7 days. (darunavir/cobicistat) 1 capsule/day for 7 days.
+Boosted protease inhibitors (lopinavir/ritonavir (200/50 mg), darunavir (800 mg) plus ritonavir (100 mg), darunavir/cobicistat (800/150 mg)) Of note, little evidence is available on the efficacy of protease inhibitors to treat COVID-19.
+A randomized controlled trial has shown that lopinavir/ritonavir was not superior to standard of care in severe COVID-19 cases.
+30 Recently, a large multinational randomized controlled trial has discontinued the investigational arm containing lopinavir/ritonavir because of lack of efficacy based on an interim analysis.
+In light of these findings suggesting a lack of efficacy of lopinavir/ritonavir, and the attendant risks of toxicity and drug-drug interactions with its use, the use of boosted protease inhibitors is discouraged.
 Favipiravir (200 mg) Of note, the evidence on the efficacy of favipiravir to treat COVID-19 is inconclusive and mainly based on an unpublished study.
-28 Posology : 8 capsules twice daily for 1 day, followed by 3 capsules twice daily for 13 days.
-Azithromycin (500 mg) Of note, evidence on the efficacy of azithromycin to treat COVID-19 is anecdotal and based only on a small case series, 29 which has not been confirmed in a large retrospective study.
-20 Posology : 1 capsule daily.
+31 Posology : 8 capsules twice daily for 1 day, followed by 3 capsules twice daily for 13 days.
+Azithromycin (500 mg) Of note, evidence on the efficacy of azithromycin to treat COVID-19 is anecdotal and based only on a small case series, 32 which has not been confirmed in a large retrospective study.
+28 Posology : 1 capsule daily.
 Total treatment duration is between 5 days and three weeks (as for hydroxychloroquine).